alxsrobert/datapaperMO/README.md

 # datapaperMO
-analysis of fake_outbreak dataset from the measlesoutbreaker package
+analysis of toy_outbreak dataset from the measlesoutbreaker package

 install package measlesoutbreaker from "alxsrobert/measlesoutbreaker"
 ```R